jeskodes/milestone-project-1-jesk/README.md

 ![sm screens and up](https://github.com/jeskodes/milestone-project-1-jesk/blob/main/documentation/readmeimages/hero_image_sm_upwards400x587.png)

-A bootstrap Carousel Template was chosen for two reasons: firstly, it requires javascript which I am not proficient in and secondly because part of the aim of this project was to develop knowledge and skills using and modifying code using Bootstrap.
+A Bootstrap carousel template was chosen for two reasons: firstly, it requires javascript which I am not proficient in and secondly because part of my aim with this project was to develop knowledge and skills using and modifying Bootstrap.
 The challenges of using a Bootstrap template carousel have been:
-- I don't fully understand how the whole thing works.
+- I don't fully understand the inner workings of the carousel.
 - Modifying parts of the carousel took some time and effort and often had knock-on effects on other aspects of the carousel that were unexpected.
 - I initially started using a carousel template that used svg files rather than img files; this was problematic and after research and trial and error I eventually found an earlier version of the template which used img instead of SVG.

 - I've noted in the code where I have modified the template, the main changes/addtions are:
   - Adding images and styling to make them responsive and scale correctly.
   - Stopping the carousel from scrolling immediately as the webpage loads as this was distracting.